NeuroBench/neurobench/docs/metrics/workload_metrics/synaptic_operations.rst

 This uses pre-hooks, saving the input to each of the layers.
 At the end of a batch, all the inputs are binarized (for both Effective MACs and ACs).

 This is demonstrated below for a linear layer.
 Assume the bias to be zero, resulting in a forward pass following :math:`y=W \cdot x`.
-An example weight and activation vector is presented below.
+An example weight and activation vector is presented:

 .. math::
     W \cdot x=